bvlj/usi_pf1_knob_switch_racket/README.md

 # Knob and Switch computer in DrRacket

+Our idea was to create a Program that imitates the _"Knob and Switch Computer"_ that we have known in CA.

 ## Team

 * Bevilacqua Joey
 * Brunner Nicola

 ## Roadmap

-Our Idea was to create a Program that imitates the _"Knob and Switch Computer"_ that we have known in CA.

-1. First thing we have done, was to inspect the original _"Knob and Switch Computer"_ and analyse it.

-2. Second we have built the graphic user interface, using **Racket/gui**.
+### Done

+1. Create a graphical user interface using **racket/gui**
-3. We have implemented the basic Datapath witch includes the Buses, Registers and Switches.
+2. Implement the basic Datapath which includes the Buses, Registers and Switches
+3. Full-cycle and per-step execution

 ### To do

-We are working on the Memory (to store and read data), on the automatic execution and maybe on a stepper.
-We also have planned to make a Microinstruction Interpreter, for executing a Microprogram from a .csv file.
+4. Memory support (and visualization)
+5. MicroInstructions interpreter to execute a MicroProgram from a given file
+6. Custom speed for execution